vision4robotics/SASR-tracker/README.md

 This repository is the matlab implementation for "Surrounding-Aware Correlation Filter for UAV Tracking  with Selective Spatial Regularization"
 Video available at [YouTube](https://youtu.be/VDvuNhQ5UMc)

+### Publishment and Citation

+This paper has been published by Signal Processing.

+You can find this paper here: https://www.sciencedirect.com/science/article/pii/S0165168419303779.

+Please cite this paper as:

+@article{FU2020107324,

+title = {Surrounding-aware correlation filter for UAV tracking with selective spatial regularization},

+author = {Changhong Fu and Weijiang Xiong and Fuling Lin and Yufeng Yue}

+journal = {Signal Processing},

+volume = {167},

+pages = {107324},

+year = {2020}

+}

 ### Overall Performance

 SASR performs favorably against 23 state-of-the-art trackers on challenging UAV tracking sequences from UAV123 and UAVDT.